johnsellin93/grab/README.md

-# Rapid AI-assisted debugging and repository analysis from the terminal
+# Terminal workflows for AI-assisted debugging and review-first code modification.

 > You are not copying results.
 You are exporting context.